cglorious/dramatist-library-sinatra-app/README.md

 ## The Dramatist Library

 Welcome to The Dramatist Library!
 This app is intended for playwrights and theater enthusiasts to use to store a collection of plays.
-The inspiration for this app is stems from multiple visits to The Drama Book Shop in New York City.
+The inspiration for this app stems from multiple visits to The Drama Book Shop in New York City.

 ## Installation